2002 Gujarat violence: Media coverage

 The events in Gujarat were the first instance of communal violence in India in the age of 24-hour news coverage and were televised worldwide.
 This coverage played a central role in the politics of the situation.
 Media coverage was generally critical of the Hindu right; however, the BJP portrayed the coverage as an assault on the honor of Gujaratis and turned the hostility into an emotive part of their electoral campaign.
 With the violence receding in April, a peace meeting was arranged at Sabarmati Ashram, a former home of Mahatma Gandhi.
 Hindutva supporters and police officers attacked almost a dozen journalists.
 The state government banned television news channels critical of the government's response, and local stations were blocked.
 Two reporters working for STAR News were assaulted several times while covering the violence.
 On a return trip from having interviewed Modi when their car was surrounded by a crowd, one of the crowd claimed that they would be killed should they be a member of a minority community.

 The Editors Guild of India, in its report on media ethics and coverage on the incidents stated that the news coverage was exemplary, with only a few minor lapses.
 The local newspapers Sandesh and Gujarat Samachar, however, were heavily criticised.
-The report states that Sandesh had headlines which would "provoke, communalize and terrorize people.
+The report states that Sandesh had headlines which would "provoke, communalize and terrorize" people.
 The newspaper also used a quote from a VHP leader as a headline, "Avenge with blood."
 The report stated that Gujarat Samachar had played a role in increasing the tensions but did not give all of its coverage over to "hawkish and inflammatory reportage in the first few weeks".
 The paper carried reports to highlight communal harmony.
 Gujarat Today was given praise for showing restraint and for the balanced reportage of the violence.
 Critical reporting on the Gujarat government's handling of the situation helped bring about the Indian government's intervention in controlling the violence.
 The Editors Guild rejected the charge that graphic news coverage aggravated the situation, saying that the coverage exposed the "horrors" of the riots as well as the "supine if not complicit" attitude of the state, helping to propel remedial action.

-A two-part BBC documentary, ‘India: The Modi Question,’ examines the role of India's prime minister Narendra Modi in the Gujarat violence of 2002 when Modi was the chief minister of Gujarat.
-The first and second parts of the documentary were released on 17 January 2023 and 24 January 2023 respectively.
-The Government of India banned the documentary from being aired calling it a propaganda.